-Plymouth College has an extensive list of different subject options for the Sixth Form students to select when choosing their subjects.
+Plymouth College has an extensive list of different subject options for the Sixth Form pupils to select when choosing their subjects.

 Component 01: Personal investigation